port-labs/ocean/docs/framework-guides/docs/framework/features/resource-mapping.md

   Pay attention to the value of the `blueprint` key, if you want to use a hardcoded string, you need to encapsulate it in 2 sets of quotes, for example use a pair of single-quotes (`'`) and then another pair of double-quotes (`"`)
   :::
-- The `itemsToParse` key makes the mapping to apply over iterated array attribute of a 3rd-party application object, so that several entities could be created from a single 3rd-party application object. in order to refer to an array item attribute, use the `item` JQ expression prefix:
+- The `itemsToParse` key makes it possible to create multiple entities from a single array attribute of a 3rd-party application object.
+In order to reference an array item attribute, use the `.item` JQ expression prefix.
+Here is an example mapping configuration that uses the `itemsToParse` syntax with an `issue` kind provided an Ocean Jira integration:
 ```yaml
   - kind: issue
     selector: